 Start by filling a deep pot with water.
 The amount of water you use will depend on the number of eggs you want to cook, but make sure there is enough water to fully submerge the eggs.
 Place the pot on a stove and turn the heat to high.

-See also How to cook channel catfish
+See also How to cooked adobo

 Allow the water to come to a boil.
 Once the water is boiling, reduce the heat to low and let it simmer for a few minutes.
 This will ensure that the water is the ideal temperature for cooking the eggs.